 DJ and journalist Bernard Dobbeleer looks at the life and work of jazz/electronic pioneer Marc Moulin.

 Brussels, 1986.
 Miles Davis, an absolute genius but as capricious as a diva, had resigned himself to the idea of giving some interviews to promote his first album for Warner, “Tutu”.
 From behind impenetrable dark sunglasses, he took visible pleasure in destabilising the interviewers.
 However, it was at this time that Davis granted a long and passionate interview for Belgian TV.
 They had never met, but Davis knows that Marc Moulin is also a musician.
 They clicked.
 Usually unbearable, Davis relaxed.
 He sketched during the interview.
 As he left, he offered the drawing to Moulin and even invited him to send him a track.
 Marc never wanted to take this offer seriously.
 Or more likely, never dared to imagine working with the musician that, in his own words, “guided his life” and the only musician whose records he collected.

-Outside Belgium, most people discovered Marc Moulin through his recent Blue Note albums.
+Outside Belgium, most people discovered Marc Moulin through his later Blue Note albums.
 In three episodes, he redefined in his terms the principles of Chill Out/Lounge and electro jazz, very popular in the early part of the decade.
 The success was saluted from Sydney and Porto to London and New York, and could not be defined as opportunism despite a very favourable atmosphere.
 At the time, House yearned to be luxurious and jazzy.
 Along with Down Tempo, it was the official soundtrack of trendy hangouts.
 Particularly since Moby had conquered the world two years earlier with the album “Play”, a basic but effective combination of blues and electronica.
 And just a few months before the release of “Top Secret”, another Blue note artist St Germain converted millions of electronic fans to jazzy sounds with “Tourist”.